jotyGill/openpyn-nordvpn/README.md

 ## Features
 * Automatically connect to least busy, low latency servers in a given country.
 * Uses NordVPN's DNS servers and tunnels DNS queries through the VPN Tunnel.
+* Use Iptable rules to prevent leakage if tunnel breaks (Experimental).
 * Quickly Connect to any specific server. i.e au10 or us20.
 * Downloads and Updates (modifications) the latest config files from NordVPN.
 * Option to run the script in the background (requires "sudo ./openpyn.py").
 * Options to finetune server selection based on "Server Load" or "Ping Latency".
 * Excludes the servers that don't support OpenVPN (TCP or UDP depending upon which one you are trying to use)
 * Finds and displays nord vpn servers (with extra info) in a given country.
-* Country codes mapping for all countries that host servers by Nord (use 'us','uk' instead of full names).
+* Country codes mapping for all countries that host servers by Nord (to use 'us','uk' instead of full names).

 ## Instructions
 1. Clone this repo to a desired location: